gbdev/pandocs/content/SGB_Functions.md

 ` 1     Attraction Disable  (0=Enable, 1=Disable)`\
 ` 2-F   Not used (zero)`

-### SGB Command 0Dh - TEST\_EN
+### SGB Command 0Dh - TEST_EN

-Used to enable/disable test mode for \"SGB-CPU variable clock speed function\".
+Used to enable/disable test mode for "SGB-CPU variable clock speed function".
 This function is disabled by default.

 This command does nothing on some SGB revisions.
 (SGBv2 confirmed, unknown on others)